 Lake Tobias Wildlife Park

-On the way either to or from Pennsylvania Wilds, we will visit Lake Tobias Wildlife Park.
+We will visit Lake Tobias Wildlife Park.
 This wildlife park has been open since 1965.
 The wildlife park is both a “regular” zoo where you can walk around and explore wildlife exhibits on foot, but are more famous for their Safari rides.

 An open-air cruiser will bring you around the 150 acres of rolling land where you see herds of wild and exotic animals from around the world.
 The experienced tour guides will share their knowledge about the various species you encounter, as well as their habitats.